 Singapore developer in limbo after Timor-Leste’s shock scrapping of major township project

-State slams lack of progress; Pelican Paradise rebuts no water, weak power
+State slams lack of progress; Pelican Paradise rebuts claims, points to lack of water, power supply

-[SINGAPORE] A key mixed-use project in Dili, with a US$700 million first phase, has been given the axe by the Timor-Leste government over a lack of progress after 18 years.
+[SINGAPORE] A key mixed-use project in Dili, with a US$700 million first phase, has been axed by the Timor-Leste government over what it said was a lack of progress after 18 years.

-The Singapore firm said delays in the state’s contractual provision of electricity and water held back its project in the capital of Timor-Leste.
+The developer, Singaporean-owned Pelican Paradise Group, disputes the claims, blaming delays in the state’s contractual provision of electricity and water for holding back the project in the capital of Timor-Leste.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.